HigherOrderCO/Bend/GUIDE.md

 The `bend` is the opposite of the `fold`: instead of consuming something, it creates something.
-The way it works is, in some ways, similar to a while loop, but, admitedly, a little bit more bureaucratic, in 3 ways:
+The way it works is, in some ways, similar to a while loop, but, admittedly, a little bit more bureaucratic, in 3 ways:

 1. You must explicit an initial state.